TSDPRASAD88/E-commerce-follow-along/README.md

+# Milestone 7

+  - created all the requirements *login authentication* in the backend file.
+  - Here we are first getting the hashed password from db searched by email and then comparing the input body password with hashed password by compare method in bcrypts.

+  # Milestone 8

+   - added the *product page* in the frotend as a home page.
+   - and added the designs for products page and home page with css for both.

 ## Milestone 9:created form for product upload
 * created the Addproduct page in frontend
 * Added form validation in Addproducts page.

+## Milestone 10:created schema product upload
+* created the productModel page in backend.
+* created the productRouter page in backend.
+* handled file uploads by multer inside middlewares multer.